El Camino and the First Amendment

 Suppelsa will revisit the newsroom Thursday.
 Dec.
 7. The students are looking forward to this.

-In the meeting with Lopez, Webb said “All of us here are educators,” to reassure journalism students that the college has our back and will not hinder our education.
+In the meeting with Lopez, Webb said “All of us here are educators,” to reassure journalism students that the college has their back and will not hinder their education.

 While journalism students may not be educators The Union hopes the El Camino community learns a thing or two from this incident.